fbpx

 Kris RugloskiAltra Rivera

-Greg Williams (that’s me, I figure if I call myself a “top athlete” often enough I’ll eventually become one!) – Puma Deviate Nitro 2 or Saucony Endorphin Pro 3.
+Greg Williams (that’s me, I figure if I call myself a “top athlete” often enough I’ll eventually become one!) – Puma Deviate Nitro 2 Elite or Saucony Endorphin Pro 3.
 I also use the Puma Velocity Nitro regularly in my training sessions (you can read a full review of the Puma Velocity 3 here).

 Anything to Avoid?